 Biology at Derby

 Many of the solutions to major challenges facing the world have a biological basis.
-This course allows you to study across the human, plant and animal elements of biology, with the opportunity to tailor to your career ambitions and interests, so that you graduate with a broad understanding of how biology can be applied to multiple settings in the real world.
+This course allows you to study a range of elements of biology, with the main focus on environmental topics.
+This gives you the opportunity to tailor your career ambitions and interests so that you graduate with a broad understanding of how biology can be applied to multiple settings in the real world.

 Your first year introduces you to key themes including ecology, evolution, genetics, and anatomy and physiology.
 As you progress, you’ll develop research skills and can choose optional modules on topics like microbiology, molecular biology and bio-innovation to reflect your career aspirations.
 You will have opportunities to spend time working in industry to strengthen your CV.
 You’ll also undertake an independent study into a theme of your choice and could apply on a competitive basis for an internship to contribute to the University’s scientific research.

 Biology is a practical subject, so you will learn in the laboratory, field and classroom.
 Your studies will be enriched with fieldwork and placement opportunities – you could be travelling to Mallorca or the Maldives on study trips, or gaining experience through placements and projects with organisations such as Sea Life, Twycross Zoo, Derby Museums or Derbyshire Wildlife Trust.
 You’ll also have opportunities to apply for paid internships to add real world experience to your CV.